DannyBen/sector-seven-builder/src/data/software/eclipse/description.md

 - You will be prompted for a password, enter one.
 - Your text will be encrypted and pasted in place.
 - To decrypt, repeat the operation.
-- Note: The encrypted/decrypted text is also stored in the clipboard so you may paste it anywhere else.
+- You can choose to keep the encrypted/decrypted text in the clipboard or not by ticking the Keep checkbox.
+- Additional options can be configered in the provided INI file.
+- You may hide the tray icon by setting `HideIcon=1` in the INI file.

 ## Technical Notes